ngeiswei/sdcompo/README.md

 each one.
 The result will be a flac file for each entry under the folder

+Note that it is possible that some filenames have been corrupted during ftp transfer, in particular names using spanish accents or such, you may therefore need to correct those filenames by using the ones in the meta-data CSV file as reference.

 ``` entries ```

 Upload Rounds